ivenadu/memoflash-app/README.md

 before the required method, it would result in a NullPointerException.
 However, the fields being passed around are required for the execution of the separate methods.
 This is, I believe, the least complicated way for the program to work.
 The classes take in different parameters, which makes introducing an interface unnecessarily complicated and messy.
-This also would not solve the issue of tight coupling, which cannot be avoided due to the fields required by the methods.
+This also would not solve the issue of tight coupling, which cannot be avoided due to the dependencies between classes.